Winning the competition to design the National Museum of African American History

 of the building out into the landscape – the porch; and the bronze filigree envelope.

 Situated on the Washington Monument grounds the museum maintains a subtle profile in the landscape – more than half is below ground – with five storeys above.
 The corona is based on elements of the Washington Monument, closely matching the 17-degree angle of the capstone and the panel size and pattern has been developed using the Monument stones as a reference.
 The entire building is wrapped in an ornamental bronze lattice that is a historical reference to African American craftsmanship.
-The density of the pattern can be modulated to control the amount of sun¬light and transparency into the interior.
+The density of the pattern can be modulated to control the amount of sunlight and transparency into the interior.
 The south entry is composed of the Porch and a central water feature.
 An extension of the building out into the landscape, the porch creates an outdoor room that bridges the gap between the interior and exterior.

 At 50m (49’-2”) deep, the setback is similar to other buildings on the north side of the Mall.
 The underside of the porch roof is tilted upward allowing reflection of the moving water below.
 This covered area creates a microclimate where breezes combine with the cooling waters to generate a place of refuge from the hot summer sun.
 There is also an outdoor patio on the porch rooftop that is accessed from a mezzanine level within the building.

-Inside the building, visitors will be guided on a historical and emotional journey, characterised by vast, column free spaces, a dramatic infusion of natural light and a diverse material palette comprising pre-cast concrete, timber and a glazed skin that sits within the bronze lattice.
+Inside the building, visitors are guided on a historical and emotional journey, characterised by vast, column free spaces, a dramatic infusion of natural light and a diverse material palette comprising pre-cast concrete, timber and a glazed skin that sits within the bronze lattice.
 Below ground, the ambience is contemplative and monumental, achieved by the triple height history gallery and symbolised by the memorial space – the “oculus” – that brings light diffused by a cascade of water into the contemplative space from the Monument grounds.
 Moving upwards, the views become pivotal, as one circulates along the corona with unrivalled panoramas of the Mall, Federal Triangle buildings and Monument Grounds.